thombashi/tcconfig/README.rst

     # tcset <container name or ID> --docker ...

-You could use ``--src-container``/``--dst-container`` options to specify source/destination container.
+You could use ``--src-container``/``--dst-container`` options to specify the source/destination container.

 Set traffic control within a docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You need to run a container with ``--cap-add NET_ADMIN`` option if you you would like to set a tc rule within a container:
+You need to run a container with ``--cap-add NET_ADMIN`` option if you would like to set a tc rule within a container:

 .. code-block:: console